 Proposals must adhere to the requirements contained in the Guide for Writing a Grant Proposal, as revised.
-The effect of not following the Guide for Writing a Grant Proposal or missing the established deadline will result in applications neither reviewed nor considered by GCC.

-Submit your proposal/application - single sided - in the order provided below and refer to each section below in regards to the maximum number of pages.
+Submit your proposal/application - single sided - in the order provided below and refer to each section below in regards to maximum number of pages.
 A "page" is 8.5" x 11" with 1" margins at the top, bottom, and both sides.
 Use a font (Times New Roman, Courier, Courier New, or Arial) that is 12 point (characters per inch).
 A 10-point font is allowed for charts, tables, figures, and graphs.
 Attachments may only include qualifications of key personnel, letters of support or commitment, references, and price quotations for large budget items.